-The separation of electromagnetic radiation to ionizing and non-ionizing, creates the false impression that ionization the only biologically harmful process.
+The separation of electromagnetic radiation to ionizing and non-ionizing creates the false impression that ionization is the only biologically harmful process.

 Ionizing radiation (= radioactive) activates the production of free radicals in the human body cells and can cause changes in the structure of the chromosomes of the cell membrane (mechanisms associated with cancer development).

-Non-ionizing radiation is artificial and very recently introduced on the environment, while ionizing radiations have always existed in the evolution of the human species, which means that we have developed some coping mechanisms.
+Non-ionizing radiation is artificial and very recently introduced in the environment, while ionizing radiation has always existed in the evolution of the human species, which means that we have developed some coping mechanisms.

 And as you can read in our article on radioactivity, specific types and dosages of ionizing radiation may even benefit us (radiation hormesis theory).

-On the other hand, the constant and increasing exposure to non-ionizing radiation from the power grid, mobile phone masts and dozens of new wireless applications that are added daily, can cause significant health effects through mechanisms other than ionization.
+On the other hand, the constant and increasing exposure to non-ionizing radiation from the power grid, mobile phone masts and dozens of new wireless applications that are introduced daily can cause significant health effects through mechanisms other than ionization.

 “A major contemporary threat to the health of Society is man-made ‘electrosmog’.
 This non-ionising electromagnetic pollution of technological origin is particularly insidious, in that it escapes detection by the senses – a circumstance that, in general, tends to promote a rather cavalier attitude, particularly with respect to the necessity of ensuring an adequate degree of personal protection.
 Yet the nature of the pollution is such that there is literally ‘nowhere to hide’.”
 Dr. Gerard Hyland, Biophysics, University of Warwick, 2 times Nobel Prize contender Medicine